Dwight Foster Public Library: Other History

-In 2017, Dwight Foster Public Library presented a series of programs based on the book "Being Mortal," as well as fundraisers and other programs.
+In 2017, Dwight Foster Public Library presented a series of programs based on Atul Gawande's book "Being Mortal," and held a number of fundraisers and other programs as well.
 Artist Marcus Tauch's art has been featured in public display at the Dwight Foster Public Library.
 In 2020 the library hosted a discussion of "Such Anxious Hours: Wisconsin Women’s Voices From the Civil War," as well as a travel series.